Udaykrishna–Sibi K. Thomas

 Udaykrishna–Sibi K. Thomas is an Indian screenwriting duo known for their works in Malayalam cinema.
 Most of their works are in the comedy, action crime film and mass genre.
 They wrote films such as Mattupetti Machan (1998), Udayapuram Sulthan (1999), Dhosth (2001), C.I.D.
-Moosa (2003), Pulival Kalyanam (2003) Runway (2004), Kochi Rajavu (2005), Thuruppu Gulan (2006), Twenty:20 (2008), Pokkiri Raja (2010),Kaaryasthan(2010),Christian Brothers (2011) Mayamohini (2012),Mr. Marumakan(2012),Kammath & Kammath(2013)Rajadhi Raja(2014) and Ivan Maryadaraman(2015).
+Moosa (2003), Pulival Kalyanam (2003) Runway (2004), Kochi Rajavu (2005), Thuruppu Gulan (2006), Twenty:20 (2008), Pokkiri Raja (2010), Kaaryasthan (2010), Christian Brothers (2011), Mayamohini (2012), Mr. Marumakan (2012), Kammath & Kammath(2013), Rajadhi Raja (2014) and Ivan Maryadaraman (2015).

 The duo parted in 2015.
 Udayakrishna continued as a scriptwriter.
 Udayakrishna's first script as a solo writer was Pulimurugan (2016) which became the first Malayalam film to gross over ₹100-150 crore and became the highest-grossing Malayalam film.

 Career

 Both Udayakrishna and Sibi started their careers as assistant directors.
-Sibi assisted Balu Kiriyath and Sandhya Mohan, while Udayakrishna assisted screenwriter A.R.Mukesha and was assistant director under Balu Kiriyath, Ali Akbar, K. Madhu and Venu B. Nair.
+Sibi assisted Balu Kiriyath and Sandhya Mohan, while Udayakrishna assisted screenwriter A. R. Mukesha and was assistant director under Balu Kiriyath, Ali Akbar, K. Madhu and Venu B. Nair.
 Manoj K. Jayan prodded them into a partnership and agreed to star in their directorial debut.
 However, that project did not work out.
 Subsequently, they wrote their first script, Hitler Brothers (1997), for Sandhya Mohan, followed by Mayajalam for Balu Kiriyath.
 Both films failed at the box office.
 The duo's first hit came through Mattuppetti Machan directed by Jose Thomas, followed by Udayapuram Sulthan.
 Then came Sundra Purushan, which was a moderate success.

-It was followed by Rajasenan's successful movies, Darling Darling and Malayalimamanu Vanakkam.
-C.I.D.
-Moosa, was a success.
+It was followed by Rajasenan's successful movies, Darling Darling, Malayalimamanu Vanakkam and C.I.D.
+Moosa was a success.
 They associated with Johny Antony in most of his directorial ventures thereafter, including the commercially successful Kochi Rajavu and Thuruppu Gulan.
 They worked with veteran director Joshiy in Runway, Lion and July 4, and in the landmark Malayalam film Twenty:20.
-Twenty:20 was produced by Association of Malayalam Movie Artists in association with Dileep's Grand Productions and starred most major actors of Malayalam cinema.
+Twenty:20 was produced by AMMA in association with Dileep's Grand Productions and starred most major actors of Malayalam cinema.
 The film became the highest grossing Malayalam film of all time and brought appreciations for Udayakrishna and Sibi.

 Twenty:20 was followed by Ee Pattanathil Bhootham, which was panned by the critics and an average grosser.
 In 2010, they made a comeback with Pokkiri Raja, which went on to become a big success and the highest-grossing film of the year.
 However, critical responses for Pokkiri Raja were mostly mixed.
 They scripted debutante Thomson K. Thomas's Kaaryasthan.
 Despite negative reviews from critics, the film closely followed Pokkiri Raja in collection records of the year.
 Their only film in 2011 was Christian Brothers with Joshiy, which became a success.
 They scripted two films in 2012, Mayamohini and Mr. Marumakan.
 The former was a success and was among the highest-grossing films of the year while the latter, despite heavy criticism, became an average hit.
 The last release in their combination is Ivan Maryadaraman.